-Following the success of Phase 1, Lynn PR is delighted to announce that we will be delivering Phase 2 of our award-winning #FreeYourMind campaign for our client NHS South East London CCG.
+Following the success of Phase 1, Lynn is delighted to announce that we will be delivering Phase 2 of our award-winning #FreeYourMind campaign for our client NHS South East London CCG.

 Delivered within 12 weeks, including research, insights and testing, #FreeYourMind Phase 1 reached over 1.4m residents in south east London during Lockdown 1, and generated some of the highest engagements in mental health communications.
 Importantly, the campaign drove our audiences to take action and care for their mental health; many took action for the first time and accessed mental health services that they had previously not engaged with. #FreeYourMind is now widely recognised as an innovative results-oriented campaign by NHS teams across the UK.